San Miguel de Allende: Festivals

+At one time, bullfights were a frequent occurrence but by 2026, were held only about six times per year (usually at the time of festivals or other events) at the historic Plaza de Toros Oriente.

 Many of the festivals are purely Mexican, combining social activity with religious expression.
 Throughout the year there are pilgrimages, all-night vigils, ringing church bells, processions and fireworks.
 The largest celebration of the year is that of the town's patron saint, the Archangel Michael.
 The angel's feast day is 29 September, but festivities take place for an entire week.
 Activities include private parties, sporting events, cultural events, indigenous dance and more.
 The week is popularly called the Fiestas de San Miguel de Allende.
 The finale is a procession of the actual image of St. Michael, usually high on the main altar of La Paroquia, taken on a flower-covered dais to "visit" the main churches in the historic district.
 Fireworks are a part of all festivities.
 Elaborate structures that spin and light in sequence, called "castillos"—castles—are installed in the esplanade at the Jardín, and sometimes at other churches in town.